jouellnyc/DockerStocksWeb/README.md

 - You'll need to setup AWS Secret Manager entries as well.
 See user_data.http.AWS.sh and getSecret.py.

 ## Warnings
-This project is mean to be a part of a DevOps/Python learning project and is unsecured by default.
+- This project is mean to be a part of a DevOps/Python learning project and is unsecured by default.
+- Images built from this report are likely to be large and cumbersome with Container Orchestration.